Subsidized Child Care

 We conduct “Know Your Rights” workshops for grassroots groups, and direct parents to legal assistance when they need it.

-Our California Child Care Subsidy Manual is a comprehensive explanation of California law about as it relates to:
+Our 2019 Legal Guide to Child Care Subsidies in California is a comprehensive explanation of California law about as it relates to:

 - Applying for a subsidy